 One of the Health Effects of Long-Term Asbestos Exposure Is Hypoxemia - an Abnormally Low Level of Oxygen in the Blood

 The inhaled asbestos fibers cause lung scarring and stiffness or decreased lung compliance, which prevents the patient from taking full, deep breaths.
 The stiffening of the lungs that occurs when lung tissue becomes damaged and scarred causes coughing, discomfort, and crackling sounds when breathing in or out, and it also results in low blood oxygen levels.

 "I served onboard the USS Yellowstone (AD-27) from 1986 to 1989.
-Right now I have breathing issues and was told my oxygen level is low and it should be monitored.
+Right now, I have breathing issues and was told my oxygen level is low and should be monitored.
 I am wheezing.
-I have had problems with my breathing since I left the military but I thought it was just allergies", said Vera W., a veteran exposed to asbestos while serving in the U.S. Navy.
+I have had problems with my breathing since I left the military, but I thought it was just allergies", said Vera W., a veteran exposed to asbestos while serving in the U.S. Navy.

 Complications from breathing in the asbestos dust may not show until decades after the exposure.
 As a result, new cases will continue to surface because of routine asbestos exposure long ago.
 These diseases are generally caused by microscopic asbestos fibers that were inhaled or ingested in the past and got stuck in the lungs, causing the formation of scar tissue.
 When accumulating in human tissue through repeated exposure, these fibers can cause inflammation and cellular changes that can lead to cancer.

 You may be prescribed oxygen therapy if you have been diagnosed with one or a combination of more of the following asbestos-related conditions:

 - Chronic obstructive pulmonary disease

 A Pulmonologist Might Recommend Oxygen Therapy to Help You With Breathing and Getting More Air Into the Lungs